 Since this is the internet, here is a video of my cat:

 Still reading?
 I enjoy meeting new people!
-If you're in NYC, we could grab coffee.
+If you're in Boston, we could grab coffee.
 You can email me at firstname.lastname@example.org.
 Normally I try to be willing to give advice, but right now I'm a bit overwhelmed.
-You can see if I'm ready to help again on my Mentoring page first.
+You can see if I'm ready to help again on my Mentoring page.